-- 1 Press the operation mode selector button on the user interface several times and select (program dry operation). - 2 Press the ON/OFF button of the user interface. - Result: The operation lamp lights up and the system starts operating. - 3 Press the air flow direction adjust button (only for double-flow, multi-flow, corner, ceiling-suspended and wall-mounted).
-Refer to "17.4 Adjusting the air flow direction" on page 51 for details.
+- 1 Press the operation mode selector button on the user interface several times and select (program dry operation). - 2 Press the ON/OFF button of the user interface.

+3 Press the air flow direction adjust button (only for double-flow, multi-flow, corner, ceiling-suspended and wall-mounted).
+Refer to "17.4 Adjusting the air flow direction" on page 56 for details.